 Our vision is a paradigm of adaptive incentive engineering that is adaptive to the dynamism and uncertainty of the world, respects users as individuals with varying needs and attitudes, and aligns system operators', stakeholders' and end-users' needs and requirements.
 Adopting this paradigm will help to create beneficial AI systems that support sustainable economic growth while addressing concerns around fairness, trust, explainabilty, bias and manipulation, also mentioned in the Bletchley Declaration [15].
-Aligning our research agenda with responsible AI initiatives, we aim to advance incentive engineering along its principles which are generally seen as essential by academia [74, 84, 89], governments [15, 33], NGOs [24, 75] and industry [26, 54, 75].
+Adapting our research agenda will complement ongoing efforts on responsible AI and pursue incentive engineering along its principles which are generally seen as essential by academia [74, 84, 89], governments [15, 33], NGOs [24, 75] and industry [26, 54, 75].